tearoom1/kirby-meta-kit/README.md

     // SEO Settings
     'maxDescriptionLength' => 160,             // Max meta description length

+    // AI Prompts (optional - customize AI generation behavior) 'prompt.title' => "Write a compelling meta title (30-65 characters) in {language} for the following content:\n\n{content}\n\nFocus on the main topic and include relevant keywords.
+Make it compelling and clickable for search results.
+The title MUST be between 30 and 65 characters long.
+Write ONLY the title, nothing else.\n\nTitle:", 'prompt.description' => "Write a concise, engaging meta description (max 160 characters) in {language} for the following content:\n\n{content}\n\nFocus on the main topic and include relevant keywords.
+Make it compelling for search results.
+Write ONLY the description, nothing else.\n\nDescription:",

     // Feature Toggles
     'sitemap.enabled' => true,                 // Enable/disable sitemap generation